expertanalytics/cvcreator/fagdag.rst

 capable.

-Some members in the project plan to also build the physical representation of the implemented plugin into a guitar padel.
+Some members in the project plan to also build the physical representation of the implemented plugin into a guitar pedal.
 So we can compare the digital vs. analog signal processing world.

 =============  ================================================================